 Sightseeing in Nepal during the Autumn (Sept-Nov): This again is Nepal's peak tourist season.
 Though accommodation is never really booked out in Nepal there is an influx of tourists.
 It's all go in the main cities and everything is functioning reasonably well.
 Prices are a little higher now though.

-Sightseeing in Nepal during the Spring (Feb-May): This is a good time of year if the weather stays in your favor.
+Sightseeing in Nepal during the Spring (Feb-May): This is a good time of year.
 Starting out cold and getting increasingly warm you can take your chances and choose which you prefer.
 Either way the weather is generally favorable and tourist numbers are not as high as they are in Autumn.

 Temperature and Rainfall

 The average temperature in Kathmandu during the four seasons: